-At the top of our list, the Chase Sapphire Preferred® card is an excellent example of getting great deals by taking advantage of the program’s transfer partners.
-The Ultimate Rewards from your Preferred card can be transferred to any of Chase’s airline partners, often converting to miles at a 1:1 ratio.
+At the top of our list, the Chase Sapphire Preferred® Card is an excellent example of getting great deals by taking advantage of the program’s transfer partners.
+The Ultimate Rewards® from your Chase Sapphire Preferred® Card can be transferred to any of Chase’s airline partners, often converting to miles at a 1:1 ratio.

 6. The Amex EveryDay® Credit Card from American Express

 The American Express Membership Rewards earned with your Amex EveryDay® credit card can be transferred to any of 17 airline partners, including popular brands like British Airways and Delta, most at a 1:1 rate.
 You can jump-start your collection with the solid signup bonus, which has an attainable spending requirement.

 - Transfer your Membership Rewards to 17 frequent flyer programs

 - Enjoy 0% APR on new purchases and balance transfers for the first 12 months after account opening

 Accruing Membership Rewards with your Amex EveryDay card is simple, with cardholders earning 2X points per $1 spent on purchases at US supermarkets (up to $6,000 a year), and 1X per $1 on all other eligible purchases.
 Earn 20% extra points by making 20 or more purchases during a single billing period.

 Best “Frequent Flyer” Airline Rewards Programs